dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 How do you flush out a mayor who doesn’t want to be found?

 “Can you help me?
-I need you to call the mayor for me,” I said when I got close.
+I need you to call the mayor,” I said when I got close.

 “You can call him yourself, you know,” she said.
 “His number is on most of his billboards.”